 Although a listing of all Leisure and Recreation courses is provided in the class schedule, and those students who take these courses must register for them, no grades will be recorded nor will these courses appear on the student’s transcript.

 4. Pass/Fail Option

-After the first year, students may opt to take one elective course each semester on a pass/fail basis for a total of six courses during sophomore, junior, and senior years.
+With the exception of First-Year students, students may opt to take one elective course or equivalent* each semester on a pass/fail basis, up to a maximum of six courses or 24 credits over the course of the degree.

 The procedure for selecting the pass/fail grade option is as follows:

-- Students choose an elective course to be graded on a pass/fail basis during the add/drop period by initiating a pass/fail course request online in MyAccess.
+- Students choose an elective course to be graded on a pass/fail basis by initiating a pass/fail course request online in MyAccess.
 The request is sent to the student’s dean for approval, and the instructor receives notification after the pass/fail request has been approved and processed.